Formation of Advisory Committee on WGI Methodology

-For over two decades, the Worldwide Governance Indicators (WGI) has been a leading global project for measuring perceptions of governance.
-As part of our commitment to maintaining the highest standards in governance measurement, we have convened an Advisory Committee to review and, if necessary, refine key aspects of the WGI methodology.
+For over two decades, the Worldwide Governance Indicators (WGI) have been a leading global project for measuring governance, drawing on perceptions data.
+As part of our commitment to maintaining high standards in measurement, we have convened an Advisory Committee to review and advise on key aspects of the WGI methodology.

 The Advisory Committee comprises distinguished experts in governance, statistics, and composite indicator methodology, including: